adyen-examples/build-your-own-payments-integration-adyen/README.md

     * Complete an iDeal payment
     * Finally, complete a credit-card payment successfully to finish this module.

-## Module 1: Adding additional features & Advanced flow
+## Module 1: Adding donations & Advanced flow

 ### Briefing:
-Project #SOCKS has been very successful.
-Not every one in the world can keep their feet warm, that's why the company decides to partner with their favorite charity and allow their customers to donate after every successful sock purchase!
+Project #MyStore has been very successful.
+Not every one in the world can keep their feet warm, that's why the company decides to partner with their favorite charity and allow their customers to donate after every successful purchase!

 1. Prepare your backend to handle an Adyen giving flow: https://docs.adyen.com/online-payments/donations/web-component/
   * You'll notice that you have to change your existing backend and frontend flows.